TensoRaws/batch-video-encoder/README.md

 # batch-video-encoder

+## Features

-* Encode all videos in folder at a time with ffmpeg commads
-* The original non-video-files will be retained in relative path
+* Encode all videos in folder at a time with ffmpeg commads, and the original non-video-files will be retained in relative path
+* Restore progress

-### Prerequisites
+## Prerequisites

 The following dependencies are recommended